hlandau/acmetool/README.md

 really useful for development purposes.

-**Hook:** You can write custom shell scripts (or binary executables) which acmetool invokes to provison challenge files at the desired location.
+**Hook:** You can write custom shell scripts (or binary executables) which acmetool invokes to provision challenge files at the desired location.
 For example, you could rsync challenge files to a directory on a remote server.
 [More information.](https://hlandau.github.io/acme/userguide#challenge-hooks)

 ## Renewal